DavidGeeraerts/AI/Glossory.md

 ### Deep Learning

 > is a subset of machine learning that uses artificial neural networks to model and solve complex problems.
 Deep learning algorithms are designed to automatically learn and extract features from data, enabling them to make accurate predictions or decisions without explicit programming.
 Deep learning has been instrumental in advancing AI applications in areas such as computer vision, natural language processing, and speech recognition.

+### (DPO) Direct Preference Optimization
+> is a technique used in reinforcement learning (RL) and machine learning to optimize policies or models directly based on human or expert preferences, without relying on explicit reward functions.
+Is a powerful and intuitive approach for aligning models with human preferences.
+By directly optimizing for preferred outcomes, it avoids the complexities of reward engineering and RL, making it particularly useful for tasks like language model fine-tuning and robotics.
+However, its success depends on the quality and diversity of preference data, as well as careful handling of potential biases.

 ### (DPR) Dense Passage Retrieval
 > is a state-of-the-art embedding model designed for efficient and accurate retrieval of relevant passages or documents in tasks like open-domain question answering (QA).
 Unlike traditional sparse retrieval methods (e.g., BM25), which rely on keyword matching, DPR uses dense vector representations (embeddings) to capture semantic similarity between queries and passages.
 By pre-training on large-scale text data, DPR can efficiently retrieve relevant information for downstream QA tasks.
 DPR has become a foundational component in modern retrieval systems, enabling more accurate and efficient information retrieval for tasks like QA, dialogue systems, and knowledge-intensive NLP applications.